hyperledger/indy-plenum/docs/source/transaction_author_agreement.md

 - If Acceptance metadata's acceptance mechanism is not in the latest Transaction Author Agreement Acceptance Mechanisms List, then REJECT

+- If Acceptance metadata's acceptance timestamp is not rounded to date, then REJECT

+  - This is done to prevent correlation of different transactions which is possible when acceptance time is too precise

 - If Acceptance metadata's acceptance time is not in the acceptable interval, then REJECT

-  - The acceptable interval is defined as follows: `[TAA_RATIFICATION_TIME - 2 secs; CURRENT_TIME + 2 secs]`, where `CURRENT_TIME` is a master Primary's time used for a 3PC batch the given request is ordered in.
+  - The acceptable interval is defined as follows: `[date(TAA_RATIFICATION_TIME - 2 secs); date(CURRENT_TIME + 2 secs)]`, where `CURRENT_TIME` is a master Primary's time used for a 3PC batch the given request is ordered in, and `date` rounds timestamp to date

 #### External Audit of Transaction Author Agreement Acceptance